What is cable railing?

 It’s important to consider code when purchasing your cable railing posts.
 Code requirements for stair handrail is between 34” and 38”.
 Typically, Viewrail manufactures a cable railing system height at 36”, but heights can go as high as 42”.

-It is important to check your local code requirements as well, in case there are unique local requirements.
+It’s also important to check your local code requirements as well, in case there are unique local requirements.

 Step 4: Choose your cable railing style